Penelope Wallace

 Canonical Characters: Sherlock Holmes; Dr. Watson

-Fictional Characters: C. Auguste Dupin; Ebenezer Gryce; Lecoq; Arsène Lupin; A.J.
+Fictional Characters: C. Auguste Dupin; Ebenezer Gryce; Lecoq; Arsene Lupin; A.J.
 Raffles; Rouletabille; Scientific Sprague; The Thinking Machine; Luther Trant

-Historical Characters: Vidocq
+Historical Figures: Vidocq

 Other Characters: Inspector Spyer; The Chief of Police; Flossie Flicker